+The Bristol Stool Chart was developed in 1997 as a clinical assessment tool.
 There are seven types of stools (faeces) according to the Bristol Stool Chart.
 The Bristol Stool Chart or Bristol Stool Scale is a medical aid designed to classify faeces into seven groups.

 The type of stool or faeces depends on the time it spends in the colon.
 After you pass faeces, what you see in the toilet bowl is basically the result of your diet, fluids, medications and lifestyle.
 You can use the Bristol Stool Chart to check what your stools are telling you.